Euricom/case_docker_api/README.md

 1. Create CircleCI account & Heroku account
 2. Clone this repo example into your own repository
 3. Add the example project to CircleCI
-4. Create a new Heroku app (if you do not have one already) or more when you have multiple environments (example123-dev, example123-staging, example123-prod in my case)
+4. Create a new Heroku app (if you do not have one already) or more when you have multiple environments (case-docker-api-dev, case-docker-api-staging, case-docker-api-prod in my case)
 5. Copy your Heroku API key from your [Heroku account](https://dashboard.heroku.com/account)
 6. In CircleCI Go to "Build Settings", then "Environment variables" and add these 2 variables
     1. HEROKU_API_KEY: (see step above)
     2. PORT: .. (the port on which the NodeJS server will listen.
 For example 80)
 7. Login to AWS Console.
-8. Create a repository on EC2 to hold your docker images (I named it example123)
+8. Create a repository on EC2 to hold your docker images (I named it case-docker-api)
 9. Add environment variables to Circle CI: *AWS_ACCOUNT_ID*, *AWS_ACCESS_KEY_ID*, *AWS_SECRET_ACCESS_KEY*
    (You can find these when you login to AWS console)
 10. Uncomment  `- sh deploy/deploy_aws_heroku.sh dev ` in circle.yml and comment `-sh deploy/deploy_dockerhub_heroku.sh dev` so the correct script is launched.
-11. Rename the repository url to match your repository url. 'example123' in the deploy sh script to your repository name and possibly 'dkr.ecr.us-west-2.amazonaws.com' should be changed.
+11. Rename the repository url to match your repository url. 'case-docker-api' in the deploy sh script to your repository name and possibly 'dkr.ecr.us-west-2.amazonaws.com' should be changed.
 12. Everything is the same as above except now the docker images are stored on Amazon instead of Docker Hub.

 **Required step if your Heroku app name doesn't end with -dev or -staging"**